No School? Use Pocket Change to Help Educate Children at Home

 National Coin Week focuses attention on the historical, cultural, artistic and economic importance of money as well as the enjoyment of coin and paper money collecting.

-Several historical women have been depicted on United States money including President Washington’s wife, Martha, on $1 notes issued in the 1880s and 1890s; suffragette Susan B. Anthony on $1 denomination coins from 1979 to 1981; and native American Indian Sacagawea, who assisted the 1804-1806 Lewis and Clark Expedition, on golden dollar coins since 2000.
+Several historical women have been depicted on United States money including President Washington’s wife, Martha, on $1 bills issued in the 1880s and 1890s; suffragette Susan B. Anthony on $1 denomination coins from 1979 to 1981, and native American Indian Sacagawea, who assisted the 1804-1806 Lewis and Clark Expedition, has been depicted on golden dollar coins since 2000.

 For additional information about National Coin Week, visit www.NationalCoinWeek.org.